edgexfoundry/edgex-docs/docs_src/design/adr/application/0025-Record-and-Replay.md

 #### POST

 This `POST` API will start recording data as specified in the [request Data Transfer Object (DTO)](#record-request-dto) defined below.
 The request handler will validate the DTO and then create a new Functions Pipeline and [Start the Functions Pipeline](https://docs.edgexfoundry.org/2.3/microservices/application/ApplicationServiceAPI/#makeitrun) to process incoming data.
+An error is retuned if a recording is already in progress.

 The Functions Pipeline will contain the following pipeline functions in the following order